oceeean/mechanical-keyboards/gin/README.md

-/* Gin
-40% Keyboard with dedicated arrow and southpaw numpad */
+Gin, 40% Keyboard with dedicated arrow and southpaw numpad